angelariggs/pa11y-setup/config/README.md

 Once you've set up the project's dashboard by adding URLs and running Pa11y against each of them, you'll need to dump the database into the project repo.
 * From the pa11y repo, run `mongodump --db=<project> --out=/Users/<user>/Sites/<project>/tests/pa11y/data`.
     * **NOTE:** You do have to use the full `/Users/<user>` instead of `~` for the `out` parameter.
     * The `db` parameter comes from the database name in our config file.
-Using Schrodinger as an example, we named the database `mongodb://localhost/schrodinger`, so the full command would be `mongodump --db=schrodinger --out=/Users/<user>/Sites/schrodinger/tests/pa11y/data`
+Using the previous Floof repo example, we named the database `mongodb://localhost/floof`, so the full command would be `mongodump --db=floof --out=/Users/<user>/Sites/floof/tests/pa11y/data`
 * In the project's repo, verify that the database folder was created.
 You should see `<project>/tests/pa11y/data/<project db>`.
     * The `<project db>` folder should have 4 files: `results.bson`, `results.metadata.json`, `tasks.bson`, and `tasks.metadata.json`.
 The tasks refer to the URLs you added in the Dashboard, and the results refer to the results of running Pa11y against those URLs.
 * Commit these changes to the repo and put in a PR, so the next user can pull down the database. **NAMING CONVENTION:** Let's use `pa11y` for the branch name, in case someone will be using the Dashboard before the PR is merged.
 Don't make the next person guess which branch they need to checkout.